Constipation: What it is and how to treat it

 Relaxation exercises – like yoga, meditation and mindfulness – are great ways to manage your stress levels, but we know they’re not everyone’s cup of tea.
 It’s all about trial and error when it comes to finding a relaxation activity that you enjoy, and it could be as simple as listening to music, reading a book or having a coffee catch-up with a friend.

 Our advice?
 Whatever you do to relax, make sure you switch off the technology around you – that means your phone, computer and TV.
-For more tips on destressing, check out our article 5 tips to reduce work stress.
+Ready to de-stress?
+Take our Five-day stress less challenge.

 Unless you’re planning an overseas trip, the main vaccination that healthy people in their 40s need to think about is the flu jab.
 Not only does a flu shot reduce your risk of infection, but it can help protect those around you from contracting the flu.
 The more people who are vaccinated, the less likely an infection or disease will be spread.